 Mr. Hughes has extensive experience prosecuting complex automobile-defect cases and helped achieve recoveries on behalf of class members in the In Re General Motors Dex-Cool Cases (settlement of $50 to $800 cash reimbursements per class member vehicle repair) and In Re General Motors Cases, JCCP No. 4396, a certified California state court class action against General Motors alleging violations of California’s “Secret Warranty” law, California Civil Code § 1794.90 et seq.
 Mr. Hughes is currently involved in the Parkinson v.
 Hyundai Motor America lawsuit, a class action against Hyundai for engaging in unfair and deceptive practices by selling vehicles with defective flywheel systems, which was recently granted class certification.

 Mr. Hughes is a 2000 graduate of the University of California, Hastings College of Law.
 He received his undergraduate degree from the University of California at Berkeley in 1995.
 Mr. Hughes was a spring 2000 extern for the Honorable Charles A. Legge of the United States District Court, Northern District of California.
 Before joining Girard Gibbs, he was a law clerk for the Honorable Paul A. Mapes, Administrative Law Judge of the Office of Administrative Law Judges, United States Department of Labor.
-He was selected for inclusion in Northern California Super Lawyers in 2012 and 2013.
+He was selected for inclusion in Northern California Super Lawyers (2012 - 2014).